 ADSelfService Plus in action

-When employees are forced to manage multiple passwords, they tend to reuse the same password across multiple applications or create simple, easy-to-remember passwords that are not strong enough.
-This makes them an easy target for attackers who use brute force and dictionary attacks to gain access to these accounts.
-ADSelfService Plus, an integrated Active Directory self-service password management and single sign-on solution, addresses this issue by providing multi-factor authentication for macOS logins.
+When employees are required to manage multiple passwords, they often resort to reusing the same password across various applications or creating simple, easy-to-remember passwords that lack sufficient strength.
+This behavior significantly increases their vulnerability to attackers employing brute force or dictionary attacks to compromise accounts.
+ADSelfService Plus—a comprehensive identity security solution offering multi-factor authentication (MFA), single sign-on (SSO), and advanced password management capabilities—addresses this issue by enabling MFA for macOS logins.

-Systems running macOS can be configured to authenticate users using multiple factors before allowing them to log in.
-A user's Active Directory (AD) credentials act as the first factor while additional factors include:
+Systems running macOS can be configured to authenticate users using multiple factors before granting them access.
+A user's Active Directory (AD) credentials serve as the first factor, while additional factors can include:

 Find the complete list of supported authenticators here.

-Even if attackers manage to get a user's password, they're unlikely to be able to authenticate themselves through the user's email or phone.
+Even if attackers manage to get a user's password, they are unlikely to be able to authenticate themselves through the user's email or phone.

 Prerequisites

-Step 1: Install ADSelfService Plus' macOS login agent through the admin console.
+Step 1: Install the ADSelfService Plus macOS login agent through the admin console.

-1. To install the client software from the ADSelfService Plus admin console, go to Configuration → Administrative Tools → GINA/Mac/Linux (Ctrl+Alt+Del).
+- To install the login agent from the ADSelfService Plus admin console, go to Configuration > Administrative Tools > GINA/Mac/Linux (Ctrl+Alt+Del).

-3. Click GINA/Mac/Linux Installation, and in the New Installation section, choose the required Domain from the drop-down.
+- Click GINA/Mac/Linux Installation, then in the New Installation section, choose the required domain from the drop-down.

-5. You can also choose the specific organizational units for which the logon agent has to be installed.
-To do this, click Add OUs to select the required OUs.
+- You can also choose the specific organizational units for which the login agent has to be installed.
+To do this, click Add OUs and select the required OUs.

-7. Choose the computers for which the logon agent needs to be pushed, and click Install.
+- Choose the computers for which the login agent needs to be pushed, then click Install.

 Step 2: Enable authenticators

-1. Go to Configuration → Self-Service → Multi-factor Authentication → Authentication Setup.
+- Go to Configuration > Self-Service > Multi-factor Authentication > Authenticators Setup.

-5. For authenticators like Google, Microsoft, and TOTP, just click Enable.
+- For authenticators like Google, Microsoft, push notification, fingerprint, QR-based, and TOTP, just click Enable

-Your users' accounts will now have better security, thanks to the endpoint multi-factor authentication provided by ADSelfService Plus.
+Your users accounts will now have better security, thanks to ADSelfService Plus' endpoint MFA.

 Some useful features of ADSelfServicePlus